ehrhardtkm/pyHRMC/docs/index.md

 ## Resources

-This code was developed with tools from [pymatgen](https://pymatgen.org/).
+This code was developed with tools from [pymatgen](https://pymatgen.org/) and matminer[https://hackingmaterials.lbl.gov/matminer/].

 For bugs and other issues, please submit them on [Github](https://github.com/ehrhardtkm/pyHRMC).